 Medical Expenses

 The treatment cost is one of the main questions asked after an accident.
 Included with these plans are generally hospital stays, surgeries, and doctor visits.
-A claim may also contain expenses like prescription medications, medical devices, or long-term therapy.
-As a result, these costs can add up fast, and they tend to be the centerpiece of recovery efforts.
+A claim may also include expenses such as prescription medications, medical devices, or long-term therapy.
+As a result, these costs can add up quickly and often become the centerpiece of recovery efforts.

 Lost Income

 An injury sometimes puts one out of work for some time.
-Many households might find lost earnings to be a significant hurdle.
-Compensation can assist in replacing wages lost during recovery.
-In case the injury results in permanent disability, future wages will be calculated as well.
+Many households may find lost earnings a significant hurdle.
+Compensation can help replace wages lost during recovery.
+If the injury results in permanent disability, future wages will also be calculated.
 Such backing ensures stability through uncertain times.

 Pain and Suffering

 Serious incidents are often accompanied by physical and psychological pain.
 They can impact our sleep, our relationships, and our overall quality of life.
 The justice system acknowledges that pain and suffering are relevant.
-Awards of money for pain and suffering are designed to reflect the personal effects of an accident.
+Monetary compensation for pain and suffering is designed to reflect the personal effects of an accident.
 It depends on how severe the injury is; every case is different.

 Loss of Enjoyment

 Most people struggle to do what they love following an injury.
 Hobbies, sports, or even just the little joys in life could be out of the question.
 These limitations will result in loss of enjoyment, which can be compensated for in law.
-This category attempts to account for changes to lifestyle and happiness, which are much more nebulous to quantify.
+This category attempts to account for changes in lifestyle and happiness, which are much harder to quantify.

 Property Damage